 Evidence is important because it can help others make informed decisions faster than if they have to monitor players for future bad behavior or try to unravel the truth from conflicting accounts.

 4. Thematic vs. unthematic roleplay

 Finally, keep in mind that a game’s theme can dictate what kinds of intimacy are acceptable – and between whom.

-This is most often an issue in games that consider themselves “historical” or “historically-based,” though it can also be true of games based on fictional settings.
+This is most often seen in games that consider themselves “historical” or “historically-based,” though it can also be true of games based on fictional settings.

-In such games, behavior such as cross-dressing or same-sex relationships may be frowned upon or even punished in-character.
+In historical games, behavior such as cross-dressing or same-sex relationships may be frowned upon or even punished in-character.